sanoj-s/joq-web-sel/README.md

 **Perform Accessibility Testing**
 <br>This automation framework supports the accessibility testing on website to track the violations, violation impact, and help details to solve the violations.
 You can use **startAccessibilityAudit** keyword of the UtilityActions class in the test suite class to start the track violations.
 Once the execution is completed the framework will generate the accessibility test summary report in the **\Reports\Accessibility\Summary** folder of the project structure.
 In addition to the summary report, there are detailed text and JSON reports will generate in the **\Reports\Accessibility\Details** folder of the project structure.

+**Collect Page Load Performance**
+<br>This automation framework support to collect the page load time for a better performance tracking of an application.
+You can use **collectLoadTime** keyword of the UtilityActions class in the test suite class to collect the page load time.
+Once the execution is completed the framework will generate the performance test summary report in the **\Reports\Performance\Summary** folder of the project structure.

 I hope this automation framework will help to kickstart your automation scripting from the base level.